 Whenever I do my mindmapping/plotting and planning sessions at schools, I always reach a point where I have to admit that the plot is really a bit rubbish.
 But, I explain, If I’d been doing it on my own at home, I’d be fairly pleased with what I’d done so far.
 (Only examiners could expect you to plot and write a story in the length of viagra online no prescription a school lesson – when did they last have a go themselves?)
 Plots need a bit of time to ferment and cook.

 Having worked out a basic plot at home, I’d feel pretty satisfied with myself and go and have a long coffee break.
 But sometimes the plot just won’t come together – that’s when I go for a walk.

 There is something about the rhythm of walking – the being on your own, but in the world, that seems to act as a brain emetic.

 I’ve been humming and ha-ing about the plot for my fifth Olympia book for weeks now, finding all sorts of other little, very important jobs to do, other than get on with the story.

-I’d not planned to go on a walk this afternoon, as it was supposed to pour with rain, but I forced myself to brave the elements and set off, confident in the knowledge that I would get this thing sorted out.
+I’d not planned to go on we use it a walk this afternoon, as it was supposed to pour with rain, but I forced myself to brave the elements and set off, confident in the knowledge that I would get this thing sorted out.
 And sure enough, within quarter of an hour – bang! – it just popped into my head.
 I had taken a little notebook with me, so I wrote down the idea, in case I forgot it.
 Then I punched the air and, smiling and whistling happily, I continued my walk through the Forest, careless of the rain that had now started to fall.

 That that moment was as good as a full day’s work, so anything else I get done today is a bonus.